mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </>;
 ```

 With these modifications, we become explicit about sizes and their subjects.
-As a side effect, we even earn the possibility to add an extra `height` prop to the `PlaceholderMedia` component.
+As a side effect, we are now able to customize both the line and the media independently: notice the `height` prop added to the `PlaceholderMedia` component but not to the `PlaceholderLine`.

 ### Prop `lineNumber` is `4` and the component exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?